grdi-amr/docs-and-SOPs/sciNet_access.md

 ### Via the VPN

 Another way to access the is via the VPN, which must be configured via the cisco AnyConnect application (the same application used to access the corporate VPN).
-The science network VPN is `remote.corefacility.ca` (be warned - this address may be subject to change as the NMLB upgrades its infrastructure).
-In general, this application is locked-down on corporate PCs, and will require a ticket submission to your agency's IT helpdesk.
-Note also that this method of connection is impossible if your corporate PC requires a connection to the Corporate VPN - use [NMLconnect](https://connect.nml-lmn.phac-aspc.gc.ca/) instead in this case.
+However, this method of connection is impossible if your corporate PC requires a connection to the Corporate VPN - use [NMLconnect](https://connect.nml-lmn.phac-aspc.gc.ca/) instead in this case.
+The science network VPN is `vpn.nml-lnm.phac-aspc.gc.ca`.
+Note that some users may have previously connected to the network via the domain `remote.corefacility.ca`; this domain **has been retired** and is no longer accessible.
+In general, the AnyConnect application is locked-down on corporate PCs, and will require a ticket submission to your agency's IT helpdesk to configure the domain.

-Once connected to the VPN, the science network webapps can be access using a web browser.
+Once connected to the VPN, the science network webapps can be accessed using a web browser.

 ## Accessing IRIDA